Always Stay Online and Active on Slack with WebSocket Framejacking

 Experiment with large ping timeout

-Instead, let’s intercept the ping, massage it into a tickle, and “receive” a well-crafted pong into the WebSocket layer so the client-side JavaScript is satisfied.
+Instead, let’s intercept the ping, convert it to a tickle, and inject a well-crafted pong into the WebSocket layer so the client-side JavaScript remains satisfied.

 Fake some pong messages from the console